 - a) The provisions of Academic Rule 2.4.3 apply. - b) The sub-minimum for all examination papers is 40% (Academic Rule 2.4.3.3).
-There might be modules from other faculties where sub-minimums of 45% are required.
-Modules thus taken in another faculty will have to comply to the sub-minimums as set out in that relevant faculty rules. (i.e. e the Law modules in the Faculty of Humanities have a sub-minimum of 45%) - c) In order to pass a module, the final module mark of at least 50% must be attained (Academic Rule 2.4.3.1), but still subject to the sub-minimum for each examination paper as required in b) above. - d) Certain modules, as indicated in the relevant study guides, are excluded from the second examination opportunity.

-- A programme is passed if all the modules that form part of that programme are passed individually. - f) The requirements for a module/curriculum to be passed with distinction are 75%. - g) Any qualification will be conferred with distinction if the candidate obtains an average of 75% for all the core modules of the curriculum of the qualification at all levels in the minimum period of study (Academic Rule 2.5.2).
+There are also modules from other faculties such as IURI-modules that have a sub minimum of 45% - c) In order to pass a module, the final module mark of at least 50% must be attained (Academic Rule 2.4.3.1), but still subject to the sub-minimum for each examination paper as required in b) above. - d) Certain modules, as indicated in the relevant study guides, are excluded from the second examination opportunity. - A programme is passed if all the modules that form part of that programme are passed individually. - f) The requirements for a module/curriculum to be passed with distinction are 75%. - g) Any qualification will be conferred with distinction if the candidate obtains an average of 75% for all the core modules of the curriculum of the qualification at all levels in the minimum period of study (Academic Rule 2.5.2).